 Finally, being much like a sport, there's some etiquette that we must pay attention to.
 These are some unspoken rules that are a universal language when it comes to airsoft.
 Don't get angry over late hit calls, don't take hits personally, don't go out there on the field with the intent to hurt someone, these are all part of those "unspoken rules".

-Basic Airsoft Rules
+Basic Airsoft Rules and Etiquette

 Previously we mentioned that there some basic rules.
 These rules are the same around the world as they work with the basic game types when we go and play airsoft.
 First, we shall start with the golden rule, always call your hits!
 Secondly, follow site rules that specify the allowed modes of fire like semi-auto only or fully auto.
 Third, FPS or power limits (every field and region has one).
 Finally, safety rules within the safe area, which are some of the most important rules to follow!